Sunday, October 28, 2012

-So come 26 March 2005 I had my fingers crossed.
+So when the 26th March 2005 came around I had my fingers crossed.
 I knew that this wouldn't be the same as Classic Doctor Who.
-Gone were 25 minute four parters, replaced by 45 minute single episodes (although there was talk of a couple of multi-part stories but I was so out of the loop at this point as to be in an entirely different loop).
+Gone were 25-minute four-parters, replaced by 45-minute single episodes (although there was talk of a couple of multi-part stories, but I was so out of the loop at this point as to be in an entirely different loop).
 So I watched and enjoyed.
-But it seemed to fly by at breakneck speed: Rose-Autons-The Doctor-Rose-Micky-Autons-Nestene Conciousness-The Doctor Wins-Rose.
+But it seemed to fly by at breakneck speed: Rose-Autons-The Doctor-Rose-Micky-Autons-Nestene Consciousness-The Doctor Wins-Rose.
 And breathe.
 But director Keith Boak keeps it pretty coherent even as it dashes along.
-Yes, the plot is a pretty bog standard Doctor Who one but that's not really the point.
+Yes, the plot is a pretty bog-standard Doctor Who one but that's not really the point.

 What of Eccleston?
-Well he's good.
-He's clearly much better at the serious stuff than the lighter stuff at this point but I wondering how much of that is deliberate choice based on the Ninth Doctor being newly regenerated.
-(Yes, I know that's not explicitly stated but the mirror scene in Rose's flat suggests that it is the first time he's seen himself since his regeneration from Paul McGann so I am going to stick with my belief that he's new to his body).
-He certainly has presence.
+Well, he's good.
+He's clearly much better at the serious stuff than the lighter stuff at this point but I wonder how much of that is a deliberate choice based on the Ninth Doctor being newly regenerated.
+(Yes, I know that's not explicitly stated but the mirror scene in Rose's flat suggests that it is the first time he's seen himself since his regeneration from Paul McGann* so I am going to stick with my belief that he's new to his body).
+He certainly has a presence.

 Which brings me to my one quibble: Mickey Smith.
 The way he's written makes him seem both stupid and rather cowardly.
-Now the latter might be a temporary result of the culture shock that comes from being kidnapped by a big plastic bin and then rescued in an alien space craft from aliens made of plastic.
+Now the latter might be a temporary result of the culture shock that comes from being kidnapped by a big plastic bin and then rescued in an alien spacecraft occupied by a crew of plastic people.
 I can see that RTD's making a point about how not everyone reacts in the 'right' way to become a companion and perhaps Mickey is drawn more broadly there to show how cool Rose is in comparison but his stupidity doesn't quite work for me.

-Rose is many things but she's not an idiot and I can't see her putting up with Mickey for a minute based on his behaviour and I don't like how condescending the Doctor is to him.
-It seems slightly odd (but again maybe to show that difference between those who are companions and those that aren't.)
+Rose is many things but she's not an idiot and I can't see her putting up with Mickey for a minute based on his behavior and I don't like how condescending the Doctor is to him.
+It seems slightly odd, but again maybe to show that difference between those who are companions and those that aren't.

-I like Camille Coduri too but here again she's drawn with broad strokes as if to emphasise the dullness of the people that surround Rose.
+I like Camille Coduri too but here again, she's drawn with broad strokes as if to emphasize the dullness of the people that surround Rose.
 Perhaps I'm being unfair.
 O I should add the scene in Jackie's bedroom when she's flirting with the Doctor always makes me laugh.